owncloud/ocis/ocis/migration.md

 #### Steps
 There are several options to move users to the oCIS backend:
 - Use a canary app to let users decide themselves
-- Use an early adopters group with an opt in
+- Use an early adopters group with an opt-in
 - Force migrate users in batch or one by one at the administrators will

 #### Verification